-cannot arise by variation of \emph{any} local action functional with respect to the inverse metric. \end{theorem} Here we have specifically considered the \emph{densitised} version of the trace-free Einstein tensor (as a tensor density of weight $1$) since variation of any action functional with respect to a tensor field (i.e.\ a tensor density of weight $0$) yields a tensor density (of weight $1$): only the densitised tensor has the chance of arising as a variational derivative.
+Here we have specifically considered the \emph{densitised} version of the trace-free Einstein tensor (as a tensor density of weight $1$) since variation of any action functional with respect to a tensor field (i.e.\ a tensor density of weight $0$) yields a tensor density (of weight $1$): only the densitised tensor has the chance of arising as a variational derivative.

+Of course, the non-variationality of the trace-free Einstein tensor need not be any obstacle towards consideration of the trace-free Einstein equations \eqref{eq:tf_Einstein_eq} as a viable alternative to the standard Einstein equations---for example, the discussion in ref.\ \cite{Ellis.EtAl:2011} expressly only works with the equations, not discussing variational formulations.

-Note that for the non-variationality conclusion of \cref{thm:non-var} it is crucial that the field variable considered is the inverse metric alone: by reformulating the equations in terms of different field variables and/or adding auxiliary dynamical fields, several action principles for the trace-free Einstein equations have been constructed recently \cite{Montesinos.Gonzalez:2023,Montesinos.Gonzalez:2024, Montesinos.Gonzalez:2025}---in fact, these actions are even diffeomorphism invariant.
+Note that for the interpretation of the non-variationality conclusion of \cref{thm:non-var} it is crucial that the field variable considered is the inverse metric alone, and that the result makes a statement on the trace-free Einstein \emph{tensor}: the only conclusion which \cref{thm:non-var} allows for the trace-free Einstein \emph{equations} \eqref{eq:tf_Einstein_eq} is that the latter may not arise directly as the Euler--Lagrange equations of some local functional with respect to the inverse metric.
+In fact, by reformulating the equations in terms of different field variables and/or adding auxiliary dynamical fields, several action principles for the trace-free Einstein equations have been constructed recently \cite{Montesinos.Gonzalez:2023, Montesinos.Gonzalez:2024,Montesinos.Gonzalez:2025}---these actions are even diffeomorphism invariant.